 Today, government agencies and utilities offer a variety of tax credits, rebates and other incentives to support energy efficiency and lower pollution.
 Most notably, utility companies offer a wide array of incentives funded by ratepayers through a systems benefits charge, which in many cases accrues into a Public Benefits Fund (PBF) that supports energy efficiency investments.
 State governments also can access PBFs to offer financial incentives.

 Many states commonly provide financial incentives through their individual Energy Offices and Departments of Revenue, which ensure consumers, retailers, and energy service providers understand the array of financing opportunities available.
 These incentives are funded through state appropriations, Recovery Act funds, and forgone tax revenue.
-State governments have also implemented electric and natural gas utility energy efficiency programs that now garner annual multibillion dollar investments.
+State governments have also implemented electric and natural gas utility energy efficiency programs that now garner annual multi-billion dollar investments.
 The role of ENERGY STAR, technical assistance and outreach, and other voluntary programs have also raised consumer awareness and advanced the bar for manufacturers, designers, builders, and other stakeholders.

 The United States has made significant gains in energy productivity in the years since the 1973 energy crisis.
 In the new millennium, utility companies have shown that when provided with appropriate incentives, they can provide a powerful movement to energy efficiency in the private sector.

 Fairbanks Energy Services has over 30 years of experience working with local utilities across the country to qualify our projects for utility incentives and faster ROI’s.
-Peter Fairbanks, the company’s President, founded his first energy conservation firm in 1990 to help commercial and industrial building owners reduce their energy consumption.
+Peter Fairbanks, the company’s President, founded his first energy efficiency firm in 1990 to help commercial and industrial building owners reduce their energy consumption.
 Our staff has extensive knowledge in this field which we use in-turn to help our customers save energy while lowering project costs.